fsharp/fslang-design/RFCs/FS-1077-tolerant-slicing.md

 # Motivation
 [motivation]: #motivation

-In our current impmentation of slicing, when an out-of-bounds index is given for the beginning or end of the slice, the resultant behavior can differ depending on the case.
+In our current implementation of slicing, when an out-of-bounds index is given for the beginning or end of the slice, the resultant behavior can differ depending on the case.

 For example, `l.[(-1)..0]` throws an error, because -1 is not a valid index in the list.
 Based on this, one may expect `l.[0..(-1)]` to also throw an error.
 However, the latter slice completes successfully and returns `[]`.